 9-8 Acceptance and Final Payment.

-9-8.1 Acceptance and Final Payment Documents: Upon final inspection and final acceptance of the Contract as provided in 5-10 and 5-11, and subject to the terms of 8-11, the Contractor shall submit a final invoice for work completed and accepted by the Department.
-The Department will pay the invoice, less any sums that the Department may have deducted or retained under the provisions of the Contract, provided the Contractor has met the requirements below.
+9-8.1 Acceptance and Final Payment Documents: Upon final inspection and final acceptance of the Contract as provided in 5-10 and 5-11, and subject to the terms of 8-11, the Contractor shall submit a final Contractor certified estimate for work completed and accepted by the Department.
+The Department will pay the Contractor’s estimate, less any sums that the Department may have deducted or retained under the provisions of the Contract, provided the Contractor has met the requirements below.

 (a) The Contractor has provided the Acceptance Letter.